-$\mathbf{B}$
+\mathbf{D}

-The Reheat feature reheats 1 to 3 servings of many previously cooked foods.
+The Reheat feature reheats servings of many previously cooked foods.

 - 1 Press REHEAT.

 - 2 Select food type 1-6 for one serving (see Reheat Guide below).
+The oven starts immediately.

-- 3 Press 2 or 3 to reheat 2 or 3 servings.
+- 3 Press 2 or 3 to change the serving size.

-- 4 Press START.

-NOTE: The serving size may be changed or added after pressing START.
+NOTE: The serving size may be changed or added after the oven starts.
 Press number pad 2 or 3.
+The serving size for food type 6 cannot be changed.